LucasWinkler/survey-polling/README.md

 ## Capstone Requirements

 1.	**Visual Interface**
-a.
-The capstone requires a back-end and front-end.
+    1. The capstone requires a back-end and front-end.
 You’re welcome to create whatever visual interface you feel is appropriate.